Alaa-Atwa/bash-scripts/README.md

 2. [special-pattern](special-pattern.sh) : draw a diamond shape with dots.
 3. [while-read](while-read.sh) : reading lines with while loop and counting them.
 4. [read-menu](read-menu.sh) : a menu to display system info with options.
+5. [selective-remove](selective_remove) : list items in current directory, and choose to delete them one by one